Everything you need to know

 We tailor communication style and reporting cadence to match the client — from concise email confirmations for solo practitioners to formal status reports for corporate accounts.

 All client communications, documents, and case data are treated as confidential.
 Documents are transmitted over encrypted channels, stored on access-controlled systems, and shared only with personnel directly involved in completing the assignment.
 We do not disclose client identities, case details, or service outcomes to third parties except as legally required.
+See our Privacy Policy for the full framework.

 We retain case records securely for the long term, which is important because affidavits and supporting documentation may be subpoenaed years after a matter closes.
 If you need a duplicate affidavit, server testimony, or supporting records from a prior assignment, contact our office with the case reference and we'll retrieve it from archive.